-Bob Eason is currently pursuing a master’s degree in saxophone performance and studies with Otis Murphy at Indiana University.
+Bob Eason is currently pursuing a master’s degree in saxophone performance and studies with Otis Murphy at the Indiana University Jacobs School of Music.
 Recently, Eason was awarded the Gold Medal at the 2013 Young Texas Artist Competition.
-He has performed with the Jacobs School of Music Wind Ensemble under the direction of Stephen Pratt, and he is the Soprano Saxophonist of the Kenari Saxophone Quartet.
+He has performed with the Jacobs School of Music Wind Ensemble under the direction of Professor Stephen Pratt and he is the soprano saxophonist of the Kenari Saxophone Quartet.
 He holds a bachelor’s degree in music education from The University of Houston and studied with Dan Gelok, Valerie Vidal, and Karen Wylie.
-While at the University of Houston, eason was a founding member of the Blue Static Saxophone Quartet and performed with the ensemble at the 2011 Fischoff Chamber Music Competition where the group won the Silver Medal in the Senior Winds division.
-In addition to the teachers mentioned above, Eason feels incredibly fortunate to have been mentored by Eddie Green, John Benzer, David Bertman, Noe Marmolejo, Tom Bennett, Gregory Dick, Robert Munoz, Theron Sharp, Julio Sanchez, Aaron Brown, Martin Langford, and Chris Patterson.
+While at the University of Houston, Bob was a founding member of the Blue Static Saxophone Quartet and performed with the ensemble at the 2011 Fischoff Chamber Music Competition, where the group won the Silver Medal in the Senior Winds division.
+In addition to the teachers mentioned above, Bob feels incredibly fortunate to have been mentored by Eddie Green, John Benzer, David Bertman, Noe Marmolejo, Tom Bennett, Gregory Dick, Robert Munoz, Theron Sharp, Julio Sanchez, Aaron Brown, Martin Langford, and Chris Patterson.

-Durand Jones is a master’s student at Indiana University under tutelage of Otis Murphy.
-He received his Bachelor of Music Education at Southeastern Louisiana University.
+Durand Jones is a master’s student at the Jacobs School of Music under tutelage of Otis Murphy.
+Durand received his bachelors of music education at Southeastern Louisiana University.
 Other saxophonists that Durand has studied with include Richard Schwartz, Brina Bourliea, and Craig Millet.
 Durand is the alto saxophonist of the Kenari Quartet.
-While at Indiana University, Jones has had many performance opportunities such as performing in the Symphonic Band under the baton of Gershman, the IU Latin Jazz Ensemble under the direction of Michael Spiro, the IU Soul Revue under the direction of Tyron Cooper and Charles Sykes, and the IU Saxophone Ensemble.
-Outside of IU, Jones has had the opportunity to also perform in Carnegie Hall, the International Saxophone Symposium in 2011 and 2012, the North American Saxophone Alliance region 5 Conference, and as a featured artist for the Southeastern Guitar Festival for two consecutive years.
-Jones has also performed in masterclasses for famous saxophonist such as, Timothy McAllister, Dale Underwood, Griff Campbell, H2 Quartet, Iridium Quartet, Jonathan Helton, and Otis Murphy.
-He is affiliated with North American Saxophone Alliance, Kappa Kappa Psi, and the National Association for Music Education.
+While at Indiana University, Durand has had many performance opportunities such as performing in the Symphonic Band under the baton of Jeffrey Gershman, the IU Latin Jazz Ensemble under the direction of Michael Spiro, the IU Soul Revue under the direction of Tyron Cooper and Charles Sykes, and the IU Saxophone Ensemble.
+Outside of IU, Durand has had the opportunity to also perform in Carnegie Hall, the International Saxophone Symposium in 2011 and 2012, the North American Saxophone Alliance region 5 Conference, and as a featured artist for the Southeastern Guitar Festival for two consecutive years.
+Durand has also performed in master classes for famous saxophonist such as, Timothy McAllister, Dale Underwood, Griff Campbell, H2 Quartet, Iridium Quartet, Jonathan Helton, and Otis Murphy.
+Durand is affiliated with North American Saxophone Alliance, Kappa Kappa Psi, and the National Association for Music Education.

-Corey Dundee is a senior at Indiana University, where he is currently studying saxophone performance with Otis Murphy and composition with Claude Baker.
+Corey Dundee is a senior at the Jacobs School of Music, where he is currently studying saxophone performance with Otis Murphy and composition with Claude Baker.
 He is a recipient of the Jacobs Scholarship, a full-tuition merit award given to a select number of undergraduate students.
 Dundee has performed as a guest soloist with the Cincinnati Pops Orchestra, the North Carolina Symphony, the UNC School of the Arts Symphony Orchestra and the Interlochen Philharmonic.
 As a composer, he has received recognitions from ASCAP and the Tribeca New Music ensemble, and has collaborated with the Barkada saxophone quartet and the Akropolis reed quintet in writing new pieces for chamber winds.